-In the discrimination field according to article 86 (discrimination) or 87 and 88 (discrimination at work) of the Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016 the class action aims either to obtain an injunction to stop a nuisance or to obtain compensation for damages suffered by several persons placed in an identical or similar situation.
+In the discrimination field according to article 86 (discrimination) or 87 and 88 (discrimination at work) of Law No. 2016-1547, Justice of the XXI Century dated 18 November 2016, the class action aims either to obtain an injunction to stop a nuisance or to obtain compensation for damages suffered by several persons placed in an identical or similar situation.

-In the data protection field, according to article 43ter of Law No. 78-17 of 6 January 1978 known as the Loi Informatique et Liberté the class action aims only to obtain an injunction to stop a nuisance regarding the treatment of personal data, suffered by several persons placed in an identical or similar situation.
+In the data protection field, according to article 43-ter of Law No. 78-17 of 6 January 1978, known as the Loi Informatique et Liberté, the class action aims to obtain an injunction to stop a nuisance regarding the treatment of personal data, suffered by several persons placed in an identical or similar situation and since 20 June 2018 to the compensation of material and moral damages caused by a controller or a processor.